 We will host the auction on our website.

 The remaining numbers will be randomly allocated to current members.
 The issue of your first number will be provided at no cost.
-If you lose your number and require a new one all subsequent numbers when ordered as part of a bulk order will cost $15.
+If you lose your number/frameplate and require a replacement one all subsequent numbers when ordered as part of a bulk order will cost $15.
 If a member requests a replacement number outside of a bulk order this will be charged to members at cost.

 New members may collect a number at one of our events.

 If you are a new member or are a CCC member who has not previously been allocated a season number, we will identify that the first time you race and allocate the next available number to you.
 You cannot choose a number.